 - Snapchat: Said to be the best for products that cater to youth as Snapchat is the most popular platform among teenagers.

-You may even decide to work with the perfect influencer who is popular on all platforms.
+You may even decide to go and find the perfect influencer who is popular on all social platforms.

 Macro influencers have a large number of followers, usually above one million.
 Back in the day, only well-known celebs had such a reach but now there are many Insta-celebs who have millions of followers.